 (b) The General Fund cash balances presented in this schedule are not based on generally accepted accounting principles (GAAP).
 The General Fund includes funds designated for operations and capital purposes of certain proprietary programs of the State's universities.
 Receipts and disbursements of such funds for the designated programs and the disbursement of such funds for other purposes are reflected in the cash flow.
 A use of the designated funds for purposes other than the proprietary programs is, in effect, a borrowing of such funds.
 Therefore, at any time that the balance in the General Fund is less than the balance of such designated funds, the State is obligated to replenish the designated funds to the extent of the shortfall.
-The ending monthly balances of designated funds ranged from \$1.2 billion to \$1.9 billion to \$1.9 billion to \$1.9 billion to \$1.9 billion for the 2014-15 fiscal year, and are expected to range from \$1.0 billion for the 2015-16 fiscal year.
-In addition, the General Fund holds deposits for several escrow accounts pursuant to court orders or federal rulings.
-These funds are expected to average approximately \$25 million during the 2015-16 fiscal year.

-(c) The Wisconsin Statutes provide certain administrative remedies to deal with periods when the General Fund may be in a negative cash position.
-The Secretary of Administration may temporarily reallocate cash in other funds to the General Fund in an amount up to 9% of the total general-purpose revenue appropriations then in effect with an additional amount up to 3% for a period of up to 30 days.
-The resulting amounts available for temporary reallocation in the 2015-16 fiscal year are approximately \$1.430 billion and \$477 million, respectively.
+The ending monthly balances of designated funds ranged from \$1.2 billion to \$1.9 billion during the 2013-14 fiscal year, from \$1.1 billion to \$1.9 billion for the 2014-15 fiscal year, and are expected to range from \$1.0 billion to \$1.8 billion for the 2015-16 fiscal year.
+In addition, the General Fund holds deposits for several escrow accounts pursuant to court (c) The Wisconsin Statutes provide certain administrative remedies to deal with periods when the General Fund may be in a negative cash position.
+The Secretary of Administration may temporarily reallocate cash in other funds to the 2015-16 fiscal year are approximately \$1.430 billion and \$477 million, respectively.
 If the amount available for temporary reallocation to the General Fund is not sufficient, then the Secretary of Administration is authorized to set priorities for payments from the General Fund and to prorate or defer certain payments.